Pokémon XD: Gale of Darkness: Story

+The story begins five years after the events of Pokémon Colosseum.
+The player character, named Michael by default, is tasked by the inventor Professor Krane to test the Snag Machine, a device used to capture other trainers' Pokémon.
+Krane explains that there have been recent sightings of Shadow Pokémon, which are Pokémon whose hearts have been artificially closed.
+To combat this, Krane is working on developing a Purification Chamber that can restore Shadow Pokémon to normal after they have been "snagged" by Michael using the Snag Machine.

+While testing the Snag Machine, Krane is kidnapped by agents of Cipher, the criminal syndicate responsible for creating and distributing Shadow Pokémon.
+Michael pursues them and defeats one of Cipher's admins to rescue Krane.
+Michael begins travelling around the Orre region, retaking and purifying Shadow Pokémon from Cipher agents and defeating Cipher's other admins to foil their operations.
+Greevil, the leader of Cipher, reveals himself to Michael and challenges him to come to Cipher's headquarters on Citadark Isle.
+There, Greevil unleashes XD001, a Shadow Lugia that was engineered to reject purification, but Michael overcomes it and defeats Greevil.
+Greevil's son Ardos prepares to blow up Citadark to ensure Cipher survives, but his brother Eldes declares Cipher is finished and convinces Greevil to join him in turning themselves in for arrest, with Ardos swearing vengeance against Michael.

 Development and marketing

 In March 2005, Nintendo of America executive Reggie Fils-Aimé said that Pokémon XD would be a new GameCube game, but not a sequel to Colosseum.
 He said that the gameplay would be more similar to the Game Boy Advance role-playing video games Pokémon Ruby and Sapphire.

 Japanese gaming magazines Famitsu and CoroCoro Comic later gave screenshots and information that revealed that the game would have 3D graphics similar to those of its predecessor, Pokémon Colosseum.
 It was also revealed that the game would continue the inclusion of Shadow Pokémon and snagging from Colosseum.
 Nothing of the plot was revealed, other than the fact that a black Shadow Lugia was said to play a large part in the story.
 It was also revealed that the player starts with an Eevee, and that the levels progress more closely to the main handheld series.
-The Eevee that you are given by default can evolve into any of five Pokémon, Vaporeon, Flareon, Jolteon, Umbreon, or Espeon.
-Towards the start of the game when the player must enter the parts shop, there is a man who will give you any of the five evolution-inducers: Sun Shard, Moon Shard, Water Stone, Fire Stone, or Thunder Stone.

 Nintendo released two demos to promote the game.
 In the demo released to retail stores, the player goes through two battles where the player can snag three Shadow Pokémon.
 The second demo was playable on the "Pokémon Rocks America" tour.

-This game features two Sinnoh related Pokémon species from the Diamond and Pearl generation introduced in Pokémon: Destiny Deoxys, both of which evolve into previous species.
-They are Munchlax, which evolves into Snorlax, and Bonsly, which evolves into Sudowoodo.
-However, they cannot be obtained in the Advanced series titles, because they lack the Sinnoh Pokédex, although the player can temporarily use Bonsly during one minigame.
+The game features two Pokémon officially introduced in Pokémon Diamond and Pearl, released after Pokémon XD: Munchlax and Bonsly.